 Here are a few points to make it easier when writing one:

-1. Press releases are a great way to promote your business
+- Press releases are a great way to promote your business.

-2. A press release can be used in conjunction with social media marketing
+- A press release can be used in conjunction with social media marketing.

-3. It’s important to include keywords and phrases that will make it easier for people to find you through search engines
+- It’s important to include keywords and phrases that will make it easier for people to find you through search engines.

-4. Include links back to your website, blog, or social media pages so interested readers can learn more about you and contact you if they’re interested in your product or service
+- Include links back to your website, blog, or social media pages so interested readers can learn more about you and contact you if they’re interested in your product or service.

-5. Be sure the information is accurate and current – this includes the date of publication on the press release as well as any other pertinent details such as company name, phone number, email address
+- Be sure the information is accurate and current – this includes the date of publication on the press release as well as any other pertinent details such as company name, phone number, email address.

-6. Make sure any quotes from customers or clients are real and accurate
+- Make sure any quotes from customers or clients are real and accurate.

-Influencer marketing campaigns – Work with Chinese Kols
+Influencer marketing campaigns – build brand loyalty with Chinese KOLs

-The internet in China is a vast and multifaceted place, where western social media platforms are non-existent.
-From messaging app WeChat to microblogging site Weibo, or video sharing platform Douyin (aka Tiktok) – there’s plenty of ways for brands to participate online.
-All these social media have their own features and tools that can and should absolutely be taken advantage of by non-Chinese beauty and cosmetics brands.
+The internet in China is a vast and multifaceted place, where Western social media platforms are non-existent.
+From messaging app WeChat to microblogging site Weibo, or video sharing platform Douyin (aka Tiktok) – there are plenty of ways for brands to participate online.

 In the same vein, China also has its own set of forums and Q&A platforms which are rather popular among the internet population when it comes to debating a topic, educating oneself, or making a purchase decision.

-WeChat is the biggest messaging app in China, similar to WhatsApp, and It has 900 million users as of 2021.
-But Wechat is more than just a messaging app though, it’s features include social networking, mobile payment, microblogging, shopping, live-streaming, and so on.
+WeChat is the biggest messaging app in China, similar to WhatsApp, and it has 1.2 billion Chinese users as of 2023.
+But Wechat is more than just a messaging app though, its features include social networking, mobile payment, microblogging, shopping, live-streaming, and so on.
 The WeChat team keeps adding more features to keep users (and brands) engaged.

 WeChat relies on its user-friendly interface as a way to make chatting with family and friends a smooth experience.
 This has led many people who use it in their everyday lives not only for socializing but also for other purposes such as banking and shopping.